BECOME A PARTNER

 Categories for Partnerships

-Provider Residency and Fellowship Programs:
+Provider Residency and Fellowship Programs

 Stand-alone programs, typically accredited (e.g., GME residency/fellowship, APP fellowship, pharmacy residency, dental residency)

-Hospital/Clinic-Based Programs:
+Hospital/Clinic-Based Programs

 Upskilling Initiatives for existing healthcare employees

-Additional training of existing healthcare employees to expand clinical skills/services to existing employees without an academic partner
+Additional training of existing healthcare employees to expand clinical skills/services to existing employees

 Clinical Site Support